Configuring and Setting Up the Wireless RS485 Modbus RTU Transmitter

 Overview

 The following image provides a visual representation of this article.
-The NCD Industrial Wireless RS485 Modbus Transmitter collects data of interest from field Modbus-RTU elements and subsequently transmits the signal via Digi-Mesh to the Enterprise IIoT Gateway or Industrial IoT Wireless Modem.
+The NCD Industrial Wireless RS485 Modbus Transmitter collects data of interest from field Modbus-RTU devices and subsequently transmits the signal via Digi-Mesh to the Enterprise IIoT Gateway or Industrial IoT Wireless Modem.
 This data can then be processed by Node-RED and forwarded to various cloud services such as AWS IoT, Ubidots, Blynk Io, or to other industrial protocols like MQTT and OPC-UA.
 Additionally, the data can be sent to a database, either a local CSV file or a cloud-based storage solution.

 NCD Modbus RTU Overview